- Danish electric ferry Ellen has successfully completed 10 months of sea trials.

 Although that’s a drop in the ocean – maritime transport is currently responsible for 900 million tonnes of CO2 a year – it is an important milestone.

 It could cost around $1 trillion to decarbonize the shipping sector.
 But in recent months, the coronavirus pandemic has brought international economies to a standstill and halted the flow of goods and people around the world.
-In this context, the shipping industry may hesitate to invest in the latest powertrains, even if it makes sense on paper.
+In this context, the shipping industry may hesitate to invest in the latest powertrains or electric ferries, even if it makes sense on paper.

 Ensuring the environment doesn’t become one of the biggest casualties of COVID-19 will call for a concerted effort to keep up investment in clean-tech alternatives.
-That may well include incentives from national and state governments to make sure switching to greener sources of power remains an attractive option.
+That may well include incentives from national and state governments to make sure switching to greener sources of power, like an electric ferry, remains an attractive option.

 World Economic Forum Founder and Executive Chairman Klaus Schwab has called for a “comprehensive approach” to shape the post-COVID future, integrating “all organizations and people with innovative ideas”.